Skeetawk

 Skeetawk is a nonprofit ski area in the Matanuska-Susitna Borough of Alaska.
-The borough approved a 40-year lease for the land in 2020.
-Its first lift, a triple chair, became operational in June, 2020.
-It was named for the Athabaskan word Shk’ituk’t, meaning ‘the place where we slide down’.
+After 40 years of community proposals to build a downhill ski area in the Hatcher Pass region, ground was broken in 2020.
+Its first lift, a triple chair, became operational in June of that year, with plans to add a high-speed lift by 2029.
+Skeetawk played host to the alpine skiing and snowboarding events in the 2024 Arctic Winter Games.
+It was named after the Athabaskan word Shk’ituk’t, meaning ‘the place where we slide down’.